Geoscience-Lijh/Geoscience-Lijh/content/Programme/Markdown.md

 ---
 date: 2024-11-30T22:00:00+08:00
+lastmod: 2024-12-02T12:00:00+08:00
 description: Markdown guide
-featured_image: "/images/Markdown.png"
+featured_image: "images/Markdown.png"
 tags: [markdown,language]
 title: "Markdown Language"
-categories: programme
+categories:
 ---

-# Markdown
+## **Introduction**

 Markdown is a lightweight markup language that you can use to add formatting elements to plaintext text documents.
 Created by [John Gruber in 2004][markdown], Markdown is now one of the world’s most popular markup languages.

-All the content on my website is written in Markdown, so here's a brief introduction to its basic usage.
+All the content on my website is written in Markdown by [ghostwtriter][ghost], so here's a brief introduction to its basic usage.
 Of course, you can also find more details on the official website.

-## Heading
+## **Heading**

 Use a different number of "#" to adjust the level of the heading.
 ```